leoluz/nvim-dap-go/README.md

 Once a test was run, you can simply run it again from anywhere:
 - `:lua require('dap-go').debug_last_test()`

 It is better to define a mapping to invoke this command.
-See the mapping section bellow.
+See the mapping section below.

 ### Debugging with command-line arguments